+Figure 9-xxx—(CIGTK KDE’s Key Info field format)

-The Key ID field contains the CIGTK key ID.Bits 0 of the Key ID field define a value in the range 0 to 1.
-Bits 1-7 of the Key ID field are reserved.
+The Key ID field contains the CIGTK key ID.

-The CIPN field contains the CIPN value used to protect the last protected group addressed Control frame.
-It is used by the receiver as the initial value for the CIP replay counter for the CIGTK.
+The CIPN field contains the CIPN used to protect the last protected group addressed Control frame.
+It is used by the receiver as the initial value for the replay counter for the CIGTK.

 The CIGTK field contains the CIGTK.